If the sun is shining start thinking of boilers because you can save money by doing winter things in the summer.

 If your boiler is over 10 years old then you should think about replacing it anyway.
 While this is usually quite an expensive task, as boilers account for up to 60% of your annual energy bill a new, efficient boiler can make a huge difference to your finances.

-Plus to help you on your way if you arrange an appointment to trade in your old boiler with British Gas’s Scrappage Scheme before the 30th June then you’ll get a £400 discount on any boiler installed by them.
-Also check out nPower’s deals in the summer – they offer discounts on boiler installation now too.
+Plus, to help you on your way, if you arrange an appointment to trade in your old boiler with British Gas’s boiler scheme before 31 August you can get £150 discount on any new boiler they install.

 Keep in mind that although this is a good deal, you might be able to find a local plumber who can do the job for less.
 Get recommendations from friends and neighbours of CORGI registered local plumbers and ask them to give you a quote.

 Now is a good time to look into insuring your boiler too, if you have an old boiler that you don’t quite trust.
 There are various boiler (and other appliance) insurance products but many are overpriced.
 Check out our article on boiler insurance to see what the best deals are and whether it is worth it for you.

 Insulation is absolutely essential for all homes, particularly in the winter.
 Proper insulation keeps your house warmer, it saves energy and it saves you money as well.

 The Energy Saving Trust has worked out that if you increase you insulation in the loft from 0 or 50 mm to 270mm it would normally cost about £250 to install, but that could save you up to £145 per year on your heating bill.
 To help you with the cost of this British Gas are offering FREE loft insulation and FREE cavity wall insulation so it well worth checking to see if your home is elible.